Flow-Launcher/Flow.Launcher/README.md

 > Windows may complain about security due to code not being signed, this will be completed at a later stage.
 If you downloaded from this repo, you are good to continue the set up.

-And You can download [Early Access Version]: https://github.com/Flow-Launcher/Flow.Launcher/discussions/640
+And You can download <a href="https://github.com/Flow-Launcher/Flow.Launcher/discussions/640" target="_blank">early access version</a>.

 ## Features